SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

 - **Incremental** (only new/changed files should re-transfer, not the whole dataset every time)
 - **Verified** (data integrity must be provable, not assumed)

-Since a real on-prem data center isn't available for this lab, we simulate "on-prem" using an **EC2 instance running an NFS server**.
+Since a real on-prem data center isn't available for this lab, we simulate "on-prem" using an **EC2 instance running an NFS server**, inside a **custom VPC you build from scratch** (not the default VPC — so you get the full networking picture).
 The lab uses **AWS DataSync** — the AWS-native data transfer service purpose-built for this exact use case — to move data from the NFS share into S3.

 By the end of this lab, you will understand:
+- How to build a VPC with a public subnet from scratch (Internet Gateway, route table, subnet association)
 - How DataSync Agents bridge on-prem (or EC2-simulated on-prem) storage to AWS
 - How NFS locations and S3 locations are defined
 - How DataSync performs **incremental, checksum-verified transfers**